casperjs/casperjs/docs/events-filters.rst

 .. versionadded:: 0.6.9

-Emitted when an error hasn't been caught.
+Emitted when an error hasn't been explicitly caught within the CasperJS/PhantomJS environment.
 Do basically what PhantomJS' ``onError()`` native handler does.

 .. index:: exit